JulietValcheva/Guess-the-number/README.md

 1 The program selects a random number based on the chosen difficulty.

 2 The player guesses the number through console input.
+Test addition

 3 After each guess, the game responds with:
 "Higher" if the guess is too low